 Cooking With Your Child

 Have you heard of Temple Grandin?
 She is an American autistic professor and an advocate for the rights of autistic people.
 I attended one of her talks in Dublin a few years back.
-At the talk, many parents asked her how many hours of early intervention our children should be receiving.
-Temple delivered straight, down to earth and practical answers that I found very refreshing.
+At the talk, many parents asked her how many hours of early intervention our children should receive.
+Temple delivered straight, down-to-earth and practical answers that I found very refreshing.

-Temple spoke at length about cooking together, which really stuck with me and I have since introduced this in my own home by cooking more with my boys.
+Temple spoke at length about cooking together, which stuck with me, and I have since introduced this in my own home by cooking more with my boys.
 This week I’ll be talking about cooking and baking with children.
-I’ll share some of the ideas Temple Grandin spoke about, and some others that I have learned while observing my own kids in the kitchen.
+I’ll share some of the ideas Temple Grandin spoke about, and some others that I have learned while observing my kids in the kitchen.

-Involving children in the kitchen can be quite messy – but I guarantee the mess will be worth it!
-Cooking and baking provide so many opportunities for development, below are a few examples…
+Involving children in the kitchen can be pretty messy – but I guarantee the mess will be worth it!
+Cooking and baking provide many development opportunities, below are a few examples…

 Exploring textures